As NYC looks to shelter asylum seekers in school gyms, Chancellor David Banks says city is doing all it can: "This is a crisis"

 "If you look across the street, this is a city-owned building.
 It used to be an HRA building.
 This facility can be used for that purpose, and not put our children in the situation that they have placed them in now," said Community Board Member Lucy Diaz outside P.S.
 188 in Coney Island, the only school gym already housing asylum seekers.

-The president of the teacher's union released a statement Wednesday, reading in part, "School gymnasiums cannot be the first option for sheltering newcomers."
+The president of the teacher's union released a statement, reading in part, "School gymnasiums cannot be the first option for sheltering newcomers."

 "Teachers are already doing their best for incoming children and families, but we need the city, state, and federal governments to do their jobs and come up with a coordinated plan.
 School gymnasiums cannot be the first option for sheltering newcomers.
 We have federal locations.
 We have state locations," said United Federation of Teachers President Michael Mulgrew.
 "Apparently, we have to publicly call out elected officials for them to come up with a coordinated plan, and not leave the problem to educators and school communities."